riscv-android-src/toolchain-rustc/src/tools/rust-analyzer/docs/dev/lsp-extensions.md

 **Method:** `rust-analyzer/inlayHints`

-This request is send from client to server to render "inlay hints" -- virtual text inserted into editor to show things like inferred types.
+This request is sent from client to server to render "inlay hints" -- virtual text inserted into editor to show things like inferred types.
 Generally, the client should re-query inlay hints after every modification.
 Note that we plan to move this request to `experimental/inlayHints`, as it is not really Rust-specific, but the current API is not necessary the right one.
 Upstream issue: https://github.com/microsoft/language-server-protocol/issues/956